10 Point Employee Benefits Marketing Checklist

 - Challenging a specific fee or structure that may be uncompetitive in the short term or may challenge long term costs – such as a LTD rate, pooling charge, or target loss ratio.

-Also to note, if the marketing is generated by the dissatisfaction of a broker or advisory service, it may not be necessary to change providers, but to appoint new Advisors with a simple Agent of Record (AOR) letter.
+Note, if the marketing is generated by the dissatisfaction of a broker or advisory service, it may not be necessary to change providers, but to appoint new Advisors with a simple Agent of Record (AOR) letter.

 Marketing Myth #1 – Organizations should go to market at least every 3 years